 Like several performers, the earlier you catch Elton John the better.
 "Goodbye Yellow Brick Road" shows Elton's reach from Rock n' Roll ("Love Lies Bleeding," "Saturday's All Right For Fighting" and "Grey Seal") to decent ballads ("Harmony").
 Also, Taupin's lyrics are sharp and effective.
 "Tumbleweed Connection," "Madman Across The Water," "Honky Chateau" and "Don't Shoot Me, I'm Only The Piano Player" are solid albums with enough punch to generate some excitement.
 Following "Goodbye Yellow Brick Road" it became Elton John Superstar and there was no looking back.
 Pop MOR ruled.
 There are several "Greatest Hits" collections but these all contain far too many lame ballads to be worth recommending.

 If there is a constant on every Elton John album it's that there's a large dose of ballads.
 "The Union," with Leon Russell, is true to form but with some unexpected curves.
 The usual Elton schmaltz is noticeably absent.
-Perhaps he's serious when he says he doesn't need pop hits anymore.
+Perhaps he was serious when he said he doesn't need pop hits anymore.
 Another twist is the return of Elton's rough-edged "Madman Across The Water"/"Honky Chateau" voice - trying to match Russell who shines on the Gospel oriented - complete with a choir - "In The Hands Of Angels."
 It's the set's signature ballad.

 That said, there is a lot more fun elsewhere.
 "Monkey Suit" is good ol' Rock N' Roll handled by pros.
 The track is perfectly evocative of Russell's solo career combining a raw drawl with an irresistible natural ease.
 John and Russell go retro again on "I Should Have Sent Roses."
 Taupin's lyrics compliment the R&B echoes of the Stax era.
 Then the pair switches gears for the Country leaning "Jimmie Rodger's Dream" (with a title like that how could it be anything else?).